 Register Your Show and Team

 Once you have contacted the Exec, the Exec will be in touch to arrange a pre-proposal meeting.
 In this meeting, which is very informal, you will be asked a few questions about the show.
-Mainly being about suitable, any age restrictions, risky content etc. This meeting is nothing to worry about, nearly every show gets through this stage, it’s really just a formality and to check you’re not planning on spending thousands of pounds on scenery..!
+Mainly being about suitable, any age restrictions, risky content etc. This meeting is nothing to worry about, nearly every show gets through this stage, it’s really just a formality and to check you’re not planning on spending millions of pounds on scenery..!

 The next step is proposals.
 This is where you will get together a presentation and deliver it to the membership in a General Meeting.
 Although this sounds quite scary, it’s a laid back meeting and everyone will be behind you and supportive.
 For this you will need to create a presentation showcasing you ideas.
 An example presentation can be found here: